Dunnellon High School

 Books and Resources

 Written homework will be determined on class-by-class basis.
 However, students should bring their bookwork / notes home every night to study.
+Students will be completing ‘article packets’ on a regular basis as an on-going part of their homework expectations.
+The articles will be pertinent to the current content.

 Assignments and Skyward